-There are many reasons you may pursue a graduate-level education degree, and choosing the right specialization can help narrow the focus of your program to your unique career goals.
+There are many reasons you may pursue a graduate-level education degree, and choosing the right concentration can help narrow the focus of your program to your unique career goals.
 Roles in education can vary greatly depending on whether you're teaching or working in administration, as well as the type of students with which you're working.
-This makes it especially important that your specialization prepare you directly for the kind of work you hope to do.
-While there are no definitive rules for how to choose an education specialization, we've compiled some tips and questions to consider below.
+This makes it especially important that your concentration prepare you directly for the kind of work you hope to do.
+While there are no definitive rules for how to choose an education concentration, we've compiled some tips and questions to consider below.

 What age group do you want to work with?

 The demands and educational goals for various grade levels are often vastly different, requiring different teaching styles, curriculum, and tools/technology in the classroom.
 For this reason, students pursuing a Master of Education degree might seek a concentration tailored to the specific needs of students in specific grade levels (or adult students).

 Sometimes, how to choose an education concentration may just come down to the group you want to teach: elementary, secondary or adult education.
 If you have very clear goals of teaching a specific range of students, one of these concentrations may be your best option.

 Do you want to teach or work in a more administrative role?

 Sometimes choosing an education concentration is more complicated than just picking a grade level or group of students.
 If your goals include moving into an administration role, consider a concentration that prioritizes educational organization management, budgeting, program development and assessment, and planning.
 These concentrations often focus on learning about different educational models, federal and state regulations, leadership strategies, accreditation, and monitoring and evaluating academic goals and outcomes.